I took the Vegan for a Month Challenge out of curiosity, an interest in health, and a desire to live a more humane and compassionate life.

 After seeing how a vegan diet had transformed the health of my retired Army Colonel friend, curiosity piqued my interest.
 My personal motivations were primarily health-related.
 However, if I ended up losing weight, that was an added bonus.

 I felt bloated and sluggish and experienced acid indigestion and digestive problems.
-I had been having worsening balance problems, neuropathy in both feet, and extreme lethargy as a result of multiple sclerosis, which I've had for nearly 15 years.
+I had been having worsening balance problems, neuropathy in both feet, and extreme lethargy as a result of multiple sclerosis, which I've had for more than 15 years.

 Eight months previously I also had tested borderline positive for lupus, and my ankles were bloated and tender, a sign of lupus.
 I was determined I was not going to have another major illness.
 From a health standpoint, what did I have to lose from trying a vegan diet?